 Apoplexy may be caused by: Tumor growthHormonal imbalanceBlood clotAcute illnessDrastic changes in blood volume or blood pressureBlood clotting disorders

-Factors that increase your chance of developing apoplexy include: Hormonal insufficiencyPrevious surgeryBleeding disordersInjurySheehan's syndrome—severe blood loss during childbirth
+Factors that may increase your chance of apoplexy include: Hormonal insufficiencyPrevious surgeryBleeding disordersInjurySevere blood loss during childbirth—Sheehan's syndrome

 Symptoms may include: HeadacheNausea and vomitingLoss of appetiteWeight lossAbdominal painDiarrheaBluish skin colorFeverLoss of visionDouble visionConfusionPainFatigue